Soumya-Atluri/Password-Strength-Evaluation/README.md

 ![Medium Password](Medium_Password.png)

-The password `Hlra@44` was not found in the tested leaked databases.
+The password `Hlra@44` was found in leaked databases **2 times**.
 It contains uppercase letters, symbols, and digits, which improve its strength.
 However, its short length keeps it at a medium security level.

 ---